MDEGroup/ModelMutator-Replication-Package/README.md

 ## Setting up

 Unfortunately, the OpenAI’s policy prevents us from publishing MuTaGENe in the GPT store anonymously.
 We will make MuTaGENe available in case of acceptance.
 However, this repository provides all the materials available in the knowledge and the instruction set provided in the corresponding `Instruction.md` file.

-It is worth mentioning that repeating the same instruction set can lead to different results/outcomes due to the generative nature of the GPTBuilder tool.
-Nevertheless, we report the entire conversation used in the file.
+**It is worth mentioning that repeating the same instruction set can lead to different results/outcomes due to the generative nature of the GPTBuilder tool.
+Nevertheless, we report the entire conversation used in the instruction file.**

 ## Project structure